oldcompcz/SpaceAssault/README.md

 # SpaceAssault

 DOS space shooter in ASCII.
+To run, just download the latest release (single `spaceass.exe` file) and run it through DosBox.

 ## Screenshots